 • Both conditions may increase the risk of colon cancer, lymphoma, and skin cancer due to treatment.

 Colitis mainly affects the large intestine or colon and usually starts at the rectum.
-By contrast, Crohn’s disease can occur at any place in the digestive system and usually develops in the lower small bowel and upper colon.
+By contrast, Crohn’s disease can occur anywhere in the digestive system and usually develops in the lower small bowel and upper colon.

 A person should visit a healthcare professional if they develop symptoms suggestive of colitis, including: